specklesystems/speckle-docs/viewer/advanced-setup.md

 | FilteringExtension    | Filtering functionality                  |
 | DiffExtension         | Diffing functionality                    |

 All the available stock extensions are designed to work together, in order to offer the complete set of viewer functionality.
-To see all of them in action, you can checkout our [viewer-sandbox](https://github.com/specklesystems/speckle-server/tree/alex/API2.0/packages/viewer-sandbox) project, or our [speckle frontend](https://app.speckle.systems/)
+To see all of them in action, you can checkout our [viewer-sandbox](https://github.com/specklesystems/speckle-server/tree/main/packages/viewer-sandbox) project, our [speckle frontend](https://app.speckle.systems/).
+Alternatively, you can also run the viewer-sandbox [here](https://viewer.speckle.systems/)